 Their sin debt, their obligations to keep the law, the punishment God’s justice demands for their disobedience, all of this He eternally laid on Christ, received from Christ and found in Christ!
 Before the world began, before any man was created, before any had yet fallen in Adam, God, in His eternal electing love in Christ, and by His eternal decree, already laid the sins of His people on His Son, and already received from Christ full satisfaction for those sins.
 From eternity, the Lord Jesus Christ loved righteousness and hated iniquity.
 Yet, from eternity, in the decree of God, our Lord Jesus Christ was made sin for His people as the Lamb of God, and He was slain in God’s will and purpose. “...ye were redeemed...with the precious blood of Christ as of a lamb without blemish and without spot who verily was foreordained before the foundation of the world” (1 Pet.
 1:18-20; Rev. 13:8; 2 Cor.
 5:21; 1 Pet.
 2:24).
 Thus, God knew what we were in ourselves from eternity.
 Nevertheless, He chose us in Christ to eternal salvation, to be holy and without blame before Him in love (Eph.
 1:4).
 Election, therefore, is God, in His sovereign mercy, choosing His people in Christ before time began (Rom.
 9:15).
 Two staggering things have been accomplished from eternity in the mind of God the Father: First, He made His Son and His elect people one.
 He received sinners as He received His Son.
 Second, and more incomprehensible than the first, He made Christ sin for them, and plunged the sword of His justice into His Son, even in His eternal decrees (Zech.
 13:7)!

 Men talk of God being unfair in election because He chose to save some and pass by others.
 But if man was concerned with justice, why doesn’t man raise an objection to God requiring His eternal Son to take a created human nature into union with Himself, and make Christ, who is holy, to be sin for His people, and then deliver Him up to death as a criminal to suffer at God’s own hand and at the hands of unjust, wicked men (Acts 2:23; Gen. 50:20)!?
-We foolish, sinful men, focus on those things we think we understand, but don’t, and accuse God of injustice in our own case, while gladly allowing God to be just in giving up His Son to suffering and death!
+We foolish, sinful men focus on those things we think we understand, but don’t, and accuse God of injustice in our own case, while we gladly allow God to be just in the case of others (Rom.
+2:1), and allow Him to give up His Son to suffering and death!

 We cannot begin to understand how God could be God from everlasting and to everlasting (Ps.
 90:2)!
 Yet He is!
 And this is our security (Deut.
 33:27; Heb.
 1:12; 13:8)!
 What this means is that there was never a time when God did not view His people in Christ!
 And there was never a time when God did not view those who are outside of Christ except as they are in Adam and in their own person.
 Therefore, we can see that if God “hated Esau” by not choosing Esau in Christ, that He therefore also hated Esau for what he was in his own person: a profane man who traded his birthright to eternal blessings for a bowl of stew to satisfy his belly.
 “Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Php.
 3:19).
 In ourselves, we are no different than Esau.
 “But God, who is rich in mercy, for his great love wherewith he loved us, even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) and hath raised us up together, and made us sit together in heavenly places in Christ Jesus” (Eph.
 2:4-6).
 Yes, Eph.
 2:4-6 speaks of God’s work in time.
 But “known unto God are all His works from the foundation of the world” (Acts 15:18).
 Therefore, in eternal election, this too was in His heart from eternity.
 There was never a time when it could not be said, “But God who is rich in mercy for His great love wherewith He loved us,” because this has ever been His mind towards those He chose in Christ, in spite of what we are in ourselves!
 In spite of all that we are in ourselves, God chose us in Christ before the foundation of the world!